NoyAmram/Zillow/README.md

 Database containing 5 tables, below is an ERD visualization:
 ![](Zillow_project_ERD.png)

-schema of the tables are shown below:
+schema of the tables is shown below:

 ![](zillow_schema.png)